Cartel of the Suns: Hugo Carvajal

 Hugo Carvajal is allegedly one of the leaders of the Cartel of the Suns.
-On July 22, 2014, Hugo Carvajal, former head of Venezuelan military-intelligence, was detained in Aruba, despite having been admitted on a diplomatic passport and being named consul general to Aruba in January.
+On July 22, 2014, Carvajal, former head of Venezuelan military-intelligence, was detained in Aruba, despite having been admitted on a diplomatic passport and being named consul general to Aruba in January.
 The arrest was carried out following a formal request by the U.S. government, which accuses Carvajal of ties to drug trafficking and to the FARC guerrilla group.
-On 27 July 2014, Carvajal was released after authorities decided he had diplomatic immunity, but was also considered persona non grata.
-On march of 2020, after a strategic 10 million dollar bounty imposed on Hugo Carvajal and other Venezuelan narcoterrorists, he decided to surrender to the U.S. Possibly to cut a deal with information on bigger supposedly corrupt governmental officials and narcoterrorists that are affiliated with Maduro's government.
-Not to mention Maduro himself has a 15 million dollar bounty.
+On 27 July 2014, Carvajal was released after authorities decided he had diplomatic immunity but was also considered persona non grata.
+In July 2023, Carvajal was arrested in Spain and extradited to the U.S., where in June 2025 he pleaded guilty to all four charges including narco-terrorism and conspiracy to import cocaine.

 Yazenky Lamas

 Yazenky Lamas, former pilot to First Lady Cilia Flores, was extradited to the United States from Colombia, having allegedly provided air traffic codes to allow planes carrying cocaine to impersonate commercial flights.
-Venezuela President Nicolás Maduro reportedly asked Colombian Defense Minister Luis Carlos Villegas Echeverri to reject the request for extradition.
-Lamas has been linked to hundreds of drug flights operated in Venezuela.
+Venezuela President Maduro reportedly asked Colombian Defense Minister Luis Carlos Villegas Echeverri to reject the request for extradition.
+Lamas was linked to hundreds of drug flights operated in Venezuela.